banner image

 Why shouldn’t I just take medication?

 It's an old belief that mental illness is caused by chemical imbalances and that drugs correct them.
-Yes, a mentally ill person has imbalanced chemistry, but brain chemicals are dynamically changing and influenced by more than just medications.
+Yes, a mentally ill person has imbalanced chemistry, but rather than artificially correcting it, it’s more important to consider why there’s an imbalance in the first place.
+It’s not just a stroke of bad luck, but often unintentional effects of lifestyle choices.
+Brain chemicals are dynamically changing and influenced by more than just medications.
 Diet, sleep, lifestyle, and environment change brain chemistry, too!
 On a more conventional level, even changing your thoughts (like with mindfulness) can change your brain.
-Overall, there is a reason why your brain chemicals are imbalanced; it's not just a stroke of bad luck, but often unintentional effects of lifestyle choices.

 How does it work?
 What do I have to do in sessions?